 For Patients & Caregivers

 Forskolin has not been shown to be an effective cancer therapy in human.
-More large scale clinical studies are needed to support its other uses.
+Large scale clinical studies are needed to support its other uses.

 Forskolin is a root extract of the Indian plant Coleus forskohlii.
 It is thought to stimulate a cell enzyme called adenylate cyclase, causing higher-than-normal levels of cAMP, a molecule that is responsible for many cellular effects.
-Some of these effects include the breakdown of fats, dilation of blood vessels and airways, inhibition of blood clotting, and improve of the heart’s function.
-Recent animal study showed that forskolin can cause tanning when applied directly to the skin without exposure to the sun.
+Some of these effects include breakdown of fats, dilation of blood vessels and airways, inhibition of blood clotting, and improving heart function.
+An animal study showed that forskolin can cause tanning when applied directly to the skin without exposure to the sun.
 It has been proposed to be used in sunless tanning lotion to reduce skin cancer risks.
 Although these effects have been studied in the laboratory setting, very few clinical trials have been performed to test whether these effects also occur in humans.
 In a number of studies, forskolin was found to lower pressure in the eye but this effect remains controversial.

 Forskolin may cause cellular changes that stimulate the dilation of airways.

 Scientific evidence is limited to lab and animals studies.
 There are no human data to support this use.

 - To increase cardiac output in congestive heart failure

 Two clinical trials found positive effects of intravenous forskolin in patients with acute heart failure, but overall support for this use is not strong.
 Oral forms of this herb have not been tested in humans.